On Rellich-type asymptotics for eigenfunctions on rank one symmetric spaces of noncompact type: Abstract

-We obtain sharp Rellich-type quantitative $L^p$–growth estimates of~$f$ in geodesic annuli, leading to the nonexistence of $L^p(\Omega)$–solutions for the optimal range $1 \leq p \leq 2$ and spectral parameters $\lambda$ satisfying $|\Im(\lambda)| \leq (2/p - 1)\rho$.
-As a by-product of our study, we also establish a Rellich-type uniqueness theorem for eigenfunctions in terms of Hardy-type norms.
-Our results geometrically extend the Euclidean Rellich theorem, revealing how exponential volume growth and the dependence of the $L^p$–spectrum of~$\Delta_X$ on~$p$ give rise to genuinely non-Euclidean spectral phenomena.
+We establish sharp Rellich-type quantitative \(L^p\)-growth estimates in geodesic annuli, which yield the nonexistence of nontrivial \(L^p(\Omega)\)-solutions in the optimal range \(1 \leq p \leq 2\) for spectral parameters satisfying \(|\Im(\lambda)| \leq (2/p - 1)\rho\).
+For non-real spectral parameters, we further obtain refined Rellich-type uniqueness results under weak \(L^p\)-assumptions.
+As a by-product, we also prove a Rellich-type uniqueness theorem in terms of Hardy-type norms.

+Our results provide a geometric extension of the Euclidean Rellich theorem, highlighting the role of exponential volume growth and the \(p\)-dependence of the \(L^p\)-spectrum of \(\Delta_X\) in producing genuinely non-Euclidean spectral phenomena.